nchakicherla/python-challenge/README.md

 # Module 3 Challenge - python-challenge

-Assignment submission consists of solutions two 2 parts, PyBank and PyPoll.
+Assignment submission consists of solutions for two parts: PyBank and PyPoll.

 ## PyBank